hcengineering/huly-selfhost/kube/README.md

 This folder contains a sample configuration for Huly Kubernetes deployment.

+## Requires

+Requires a working kubernetes cluster with min one node.
+Each node should have min 2 vCPUs and 4GB of RAM.

+if you don't have any k8s cluster, consider to use [kind setup](KIND.md).

 ## Check and update configuration

 Huly deployment configuration is located in [config.yaml](config/config.yaml) and [secret.yaml](config/secret.yaml) files.